djmax008/academic-kickstart/content/project/Grid_Mind/index.md

 title = "Grid Mind"

 # Date this page was created.
-date = 2018-12827T00:00:00
+date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "“Grid Mind” is a novel autonomous control framework developing for secure operation of power grids based on cutting-edge artificial intelligence technologies."
+summary = "*Grid Mind* is a novel autonomous control framework developing for secure operation of power grids based on cutting-edge artificial intelligence technologies."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`